ResearchCodeReviewCommunity/dev-review/site/content/recipes/perform_code_review.md

 described in the next section.

 ## Author and reviewer meet

+Before describing the meeting phase of the code review, it is worth mentioning that there is an alternate technique for code review.

+> **Asynchronous Review:** The most common form of code review in industry is
+> done _asynchronously_ through platforms like GitHub and GitLab.
+Authors of
+> changes submit what are called _merge_ or _pull requests_ into the main or
+> development branch of a code repository.
+Reviewers then leave their comments
+> through the web interface, directly in the context of the changes made.
+> The author addresses the comments, and when a consensus is reached, the changes
+> are merged or rejected.
+This all happens through the web interface with no
+> real time or face-to-face interaction.
+While this can be an effective form of
+> review for projects, we feel strongly that researchers with less experience of code
+> review benefit more from the meeting-based approach outlined by this website.

 - key points:
   -  there are two ways to do code review: synchronous/in-person, and asynchronous
   -  while there is not much existing research, what does exist suggests that for research code review, the process should include face-to-face, synchronous component [Wilson 2015]